Skip to main content

 7 mentions Positive Neutral Negative

 The game's stability is a significant concern, with players frequently encountering bugs, server instability, and lag issues that disrupt gameplay.
-Many users report frustrating freezes during critical moments, leading to a negative overall experience.
-While some acknowledge that bugs are common in newer games, the current state is deemed unacceptable for the price point.
+Many users report freezing during critical moments, such as when initiating fights or rotating the camera, leading to frustration and abandonment of the game.
+Overall, while the game shows potential, its current state is marred by technical problems that detract from the experience.

 • “Players go on and try out the experience, find out it's incomplete, buggy, and abandon it, never to come back.”